 ASCENT proposals must demonstrate the need for a convergent engineering research effort by an integrated team and must include a research integration plan and a timeline for research activities, with convincing mechanisms for frequent and effective communication among team members.
 ASCENT proposals should articulate the approach for the creation of new knowledge and discovering solutions on systems level as proposed, through the rigorous integration of disciplinary knowledge spanning disparate engineering and scientific disciplines.
+Holistic approaches that include co-design of heterogeneous systems, hybrid fabrications of scalable process, as well as collaborations with fabs or foundries, are encouraged.

 In addition to innovative research, projects are expected to engage and train students to conduct collaborative and convergent research.
-The outcome of the activities should include students being prepared to advance the frontiers of science and to enter the workforce to solve new and emerging domestic and global challenges.
+The outcome of the activities should include students being prepared to enter the workforce and to advance the frontiers of science and engineering.

-The ASCENT program is not intended to support technology translation; thus, projects developmental in nature that are more suitable for industries are not appropriate.
-For fundamental research with strong collaborations with industry, the Grant Opportunities for Academic Liaison with Industry (GOALI) mechanism can be used in conjunction with this solicitation.
+The ASCENT program is not intended to solely support technology translation; thus, projects that are developmental in nature and more suitable for industries are not appropriate.
+For fundamental research with strong collaborations with industry, the Grant Opportunities for Academic Liaison with Industry (GOALI) mechanism may be used in conjunction with this solicitation.